-- 27-9.160-B. Places of worship, convents and monasteries in residential districts are allowed only on lots with shall be located only frontage on a major or minor thoroughfare arterial.
+- 27-9.160-A. In residential zoning districts, places of worship, convents and monasteries require a minimum lot area of 3 acres, with a minimum public street frontage of 100 feet.
+These minimum lot area and frontage regulations apply only to places of worship, convents and monasteries developed or established after July 29, 1970. - 27-9.160-B. Places of worship, convents and monasteries in residential districts are allowed only on lots with frontage on a major or minor arterial.
 These minimum lot area and frontage regulations apply only to places of worship, convents and monasteries developed or established after July 29, 1970.
 Any place of worship, convent or monastery with frontage on a street other than a major or minor arterial is considered a nonconforming use if constructed pursuant to a development permit issued between July 30, 1970 and April 13, 1999. - 27-9.160-C. Uses, buildings or structures operated by a place of worship that are not specifically included within the "place of worship" use subcategory (See Sec.
 27-8.30-G) are allowed only in districts where those uses are allowed.